 The name Leibniz Institute for Interactive Materials stands for DWI's objective to develop materials and material functions that were previously only known from living matter.
 This concerns the material's ability

 - to adapt its properties to changing external conditions,

 - change shape

 - and to control the interaction with living matter.

-The aim of these innovative materials is to enable advances in the medical and hygiene sectors, as well as in areas such as mobility, the environment and sustainability, and in doing so, to help to create the best possible way of life in the 21st century.
+These innovative materials will enable advances in the medical and hygiene sectors as well as in the areas of mobility, the environment and sustainability, thus contributing to shaping our lives in the best possible way.

 Vision & Mission

 The work performed by the DWI focuses on research, development and the translation of concepts for a molecular technology that uses the wide range of molecular structures and self-assembly processes in combination with technical structuring processes to enable advanced material functions.
 Due to the arrangement of molecular structures and the programmed process by which molecules form a system, soft matter is unlike any other class of material with regards to the new possibilities it opens up for the development of new physical, chemical, and biological functions in harmony with the principles of nature.
 The connection to nature that is inherent in material research focusing on soft matter is associated with three challenges: compatibility with living organisms and natural cycles, integration of natural building blocks for the development of new materials, and last but not least, the challenge of studying the structural organization of natural materials and learning how these can be used to enable new, highly advanced functions and properties.